perceptimatic/faetarspeech/index.md

 The benchmark corpus was extracted and automatically aligned from long-form audio and (incomplete) transcriptions that were scraped from word processor files that often contained other, irrelevant material, then aligned to the utterance level (see [Ong et al. 2024](https://arxiv.org/abs/2409.08103) for more details).
 Participants in the **Dirty data** track will seek to improve on the process (scraping, segmenting, aligning), with the goal of **improving the quality of the train set**.
 The ultimate goal remains the same, of improving PER on the test set.

-The **dirty data** collection consists of the original source files for a subset of **train** that does not overlap with **test** or **dev**, along with some of the files that we used during the first stages of extraction and filtration of the data.
+The **dirty data** collection consists of the original source files (audio and transcriptions) for a subset of **train** that does not overlap with **test** or **dev** (In the standard benchmark corpus, some of the full audio files were split by speaker between train and dev/test), some of the mapping files that we used during the first stages of extraction and filtration of the data, and a summary of the process that was used to extract the data.
 Please request the dirty data set on the registration form if you intend to use it.
-Baseline results for training on this subset will be provided (*to come*).

-Files in the **unlab** portion of **dirty data** may have overlapping audio.
-Additionally, the following filecodes were removed since their audio was a duplicate (in whole or part) of another audio file in the corpus: he_w001, he_w004, he_w005, hl_w001, hl_w002, hl_w003, hl_w004, hl_w033, hl_w040, and hl_w041.
-Transcription files in the **train** portion of **dirty data** do not contain overlap between filecodes (e.g. the transcription files for hl_w029 and hl_w030 do not contain any overlap, but the transcription files of hl_w029 may overlap with each other), but some audio files are the same / may contain overlap.
+For participants using the dirty data, we have also created a reference subset **dirty_data_train** of **train** which only contains utterances taken from the **dirty data** files.
+Baseline results will be provided for this subset for reference.
+The improved training sets that participants will create from the dirty data are  expected to be different from **dirty_data_train**.

 ## Timeline